 Nonmetro areas have had a higher rate of poverty than metro areas since the 1960s (when poverty rates were first officially recorded).
-Over time, however, the difference between nonmetro and metro poverty rates has generally narrowed, falling from an average difference of 4.5 percentage points in the 1980s to a record low of 1.6 percentage points in 2010.
-In 2012, the nonmetro poverty rate ticked up to 17.7 percent, while the metro rate dropped slightly to 14.5 percent.
-The current nonmetro poverty rate is at its highest since 1986.
+Over time, however, the difference between nonmetro and metro poverty rates has generally narrowed, falling from an average difference of 4.5 percentage points in the 1980s to 3 percentage points in 2014.
+In 2014, the nonmetro poverty rate stood at 18.1 percent, while the metro rate was 15.1 percent.

 Embed this chart